tmobile/magentaA11y/_checklist-native/dropdown.md

 ## iOS

+There is no native dropdown element for iOS.
+The notes below are suggestions and accessibility guidance.

 ### Developer notes
 - A dropdown is a button that opens a list of options.
-When an option is chosen, it displays in the field (replaces the current option)
+When an option is chosen, it displays in the field as the value
+- The difference between a menu and dropdown is a menu item performs an action when activated.
+A dropdown item only replaces the current option
 - The screen reader focus moves directly to first option in dropdown upon double tapping the dropdown button and is confined in the list.
-Sometimes, a hidden "dismiss context menu" button after the last item is available to close it.
-Focus can go back to the triggering dropdown button, displaying the new option
+- Sometimes, a hidden "dismiss context menu" button after the last item is available to close it.
+- Focus should go back to the triggering dropdown button, displaying the new option
 - There must be a visible label for the dropdown field that is not a placeholder and it describes the purpose of the dropdown.
-The screen reader focus also remains confined in the dropdown list
+- The screen reader focus also remains confined in the dropdown list
+- The state of expanded or collapsed should be announced

 ### Name
 - Programmatic name describes the purpose of the control.